-Now, this isn’t a carrot cake recipe.
+Now, this isn’t an actual carrot cake recipe.
 We’re following baby led weaning and for us that means no sugar.
 For me, a cake needs sugar – I can’t get my head around how to make one without it.
-Thankfully, Nicola at MummytoDex assures me that she’s going to come up with one soon following her success with lemon drizzle cake – consider this a public official prompt!
+Thankfully, Nicola at MummytoDex assures me that she’s going to come up with one soon following her success with lemon drizzle cake!
 In the meantime, we went for carrot cake inspired oat slices; all of the flavour and goodness of carrot cake without the dairy, sugar or gluten.
 Due to the consistency of the bake, these slices are fairly dense when cooked hence why we recommend cutting them into slices.
 I’ve also found cutting them into 3cm x 3cm squares helps prevent my little one from trying to eat the whole thing in one mouthful!

 You will need: